Covered Call strategy for consistent monthly income while boosting yield within the Healthcare sector.

 - Is equal weighted

 During the Covid19 crash, our investment income was uninterrupted which provided us with sufficient liquidity to strategically deploy aside from weathering the storm.

 In summary, the use of financial derivatives within a public equities mandate can produce effective risk management results.
 Unlike commercial insurance, which is more suitable for investees on which investors take board seats, financial insurance can be used within a passive investment strategy.
 In fact, investors can outperform on a total return basis with the use of financial insurance.
 That said there is a trade-off between pursuing risk management, a high yield strategy, or a total return strategy and that would all depend on the investor's goals and how financial insurance is structured around such goals.

-For example, selling a call option on a particular stock would yield different results depending on the call's strike price compared to the stock's market price, expiry, and volatility.
+For example, selling a call option on a particular stock, also known as a covered call strategy, would yield different results depending on the call's strike price compared to the stock's market price, expiry, and volatility.
 The percentage of call options sold on a portfolio of stocks would also impact results.
 It is therefore prudent for an investor to start with their goals and then choose the types and quantities of financial derivatives that would be more suitable for them to reach their goals.